-Prerequisite: STMIN 4313, 4323, 4343 and a total of at least 24 hours in church and family ministries.
 Student Field Experience is classroom and off-campus education.
 This study is designed to be a cumulative, integrative learning experience.
-Off campus, this course is an opportunity for students to apply classroom learning to realistic, handson situations toward the end of seminary training.
+Off campus, this course is an opportunity for students to apply classroom learning to realistic, hands-on situations toward the end of seminary training.
 In the classroom, this course will give attention to professional issues and the youth minister's biblical relationships with family, staff, teenagers, church members, and community leaders.
+Prerequisite: 6 hours of STMIN courses.